 - Use the Search field to review different types of files such as .txt or .pdf.
 Identify unwanted files and delete them.

 Using the methods we have described will help you control the Other storage that is clogging up your Mac, leading to slower performance or reduced disk capacity.
-While all of these methods will assist you in eliminating unwanted files, using Disk Drill is the easiest and safest way to go about this procedure.
-We suggest you give this free tool a try to address the problem of excess Other storage on your Mac.
+With all of these methods assisting you in eliminating unwanted files, there is something for everyone.